spacenoxxx/rudra/README.md

 # RUDRA Shelcal PoC

-## This PoC does the following:
+## This PoC uses AWS CloudFormation template to:
-1. Creates a Linux EC2 instance in a precreated VPC with a Public Subnet
+1. Create a Linux EC2 instance in a precreated VPC with a Public Subnet
-2. Deploys it in the Public Subnet
+2. Deploy it in the Public Subnet
-3. Creates a Security Group that allows SSH access to 0.0.0.0/0 and attaches it to the Instance
+3. Create a Security Group that allows SSH access to 0.0.0.0/0 and attaches it to the Instance
-4. Creates a DNS record called "rudra" in an hosted zone called "veludandi.online"
+4. Create a DNS record called "rudra" in an hosted zone called "veludandi.online"

 ## Running Instances on AWS before Instance deployment